 - Clarity and detail of the budget submitted, and estimated costs deemed to be reasonable. - Sufficiency of funds available in the applicable biophysical region. - Availability and source of matching funds necessary to complete the project.
-(Note that while matching funds are not required, they generally increase the competitiveness of a proposal.) - Land acquisition or conservation easement costs must be based on an appraisal completed within the last two years in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
+(Note that while matching funds are not required, they generally increase the competitiveness of a proposal.) - Land acquisition or conservation easement costs must be based on an appraisal completed within one year of the date of closing in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and meeting the requirements of the Uniform Relocation and Real Property Acquisition Policy Act (Public Law 91-646).
 A copy of the final appraisal must be provided prior to closing.
 MNRCP cannot pay more than fair market value for a property.
+Note that an appraisal is not required prior to the submission of a full proposal, but it may be helpful for the Review Committee to assess Cost Effectiveness and Project Readiness.